-Simple Living Tip #8 – Keep your living space clean
+8. Keep your living space clean

 A cluttered environment can be overwhelming to the senses which is why it’s important to keep things tidy.
-Cleaning up after yourself will help fight any feelings of being overwhelmed with tasks or responsibilities.
+Having a clean home and organising a messy space will help fight any feelings of being overwhelmed with tasks or responsibilities.

-Simple Living Tip #11 – Organise your closet
+11. Organise your closet

-Simple Living Tip #12 – Create a ‘To Do’ list
+12. Create a ‘To Do’ list

 Create a to do list for the day, so that you know exactly what needs to be done and can see at a glance if any tasks are unfinished or need more time.
 Write down everything on your agenda: from big projects of laundry or dishes to smaller ones like taking out the trash, watering plants, or even sending an email!

 It is better to take care of everything in order from easiest/least difficult to hardest/most challenging first, then move onto another task with fresh energy.
-This will also prevent distractions while working on any given project or chore
+This will also prevent distractions while working on any given project or chore.

 Take deep breaths throughout the day when you can – it will help to calm and clear your mind.
 When in an uncomfortable situation, try breathing deeply for a few seconds, or take three long slow breathes if needed.

-Simple Living Tip #15 – Do things that make you happy
+15. Make time for things that make you happy

 Make small changes so that your days are filled with smaller things which bring about joy.

-The world is full of pain, misery and suffering and if we don’t take time out for ourselves, we will drown in it.
+The world is full of pain, misery and suffering and if we don’t take time out for ourselves, we’ll drown in it.
 By bringing more joy into our lives we can begin to be happy again as well as being able to help others around us who need love, care and attention.

 Whether it be cooking comfort food from scratch, reading a self improvement book or listening to soothing music, do something every day which will bring about joy.
 This way, stress can be reduced as we can see that there are other ways to feel fulfilled than being busy all the time.

-Simple Living Tip #16 – Get enough sleep
+16. Get enough sleep

 Practice being grateful every day by giving thanks for all the many aspects of life that contribute to living a healthy life.
-Be thankful for things such as good food, shelter from the elements, education etc. which are not always considered but very important nonetheless.
+Be thankful for things such as good food, shelter from the elements, education etc. which are not always considered but incredibly important nonetheless.

 Acknowledge your personal achievements – no matter how small they may seem to others.
 It can be easy to take all these things for granted but we shouldn’t forget about them because they are an important part of our lives.

-The purpose of practicing ‘gratitude’ in ones life is to acknowledge the positive things that we have in our lives and to remind us about how lucky we are to even have these things.
+The purpose of practicing gratitude in ones life is to acknowledge the positive things that we have in our lives and to remind us about how lucky we are to even have these things.

 Give back in whichever way feels right for you; whether this means volunteering one day per week at an organisation such as a homeless shelter, or by donating monthly to a charity which is close to your heart.

 20. Take a day to do nothing

-Simple Living Tip #21 – Reduce screen time
+21. Reduce screen time

 Our smartphones have become extensions of our bodies, both in terms of their functionality and usage.
 This has meant we spend more time slumped over our phones than ever before: playing games, checking social media, texting friends and browsing the web.
 And while this is often fun, it’s also noticeably bad for us.

-Recent research has linked excessive smartphone use with mood disorders including depression and anxiety, as well as cognitive changes like deterioration of memory formation skills.
+Research has linked excessive smartphone use with mood disorders including depression and anxiety, as well as cognitive changes like deterioration of memory formation skills.

 So then – what can we do about it?
-And, perhaps more importantly: how can we replace our smartphone consumption with meaningful, life-affirming activity that doesn’t involve staring at a screen or reaching for our phones a million times an hour?.
+And, perhaps more importantly: how can we replace our smartphone consumption with meaningful, life-affirming activity that doesn’t involve staring at a screen or reaching for our phones a million times an hour?

 There’s no need to suffer from constant stress about what tomorrow holds, especially when we live our lives at such an alarmingly rapid pace nowadays with so many distractions vying for attention on any given moment.

-A cluttered mind can lead to a cluttered lifestyle which can leave an individual feeling stressed, frazzled, out of focus and overwhelmed.
+A cluttered mind can lead to a cluttered lifestyle, which can leave an individual feeling stressed, frazzled, out of focus and overwhelmed.

 PIN FOR LATER!